 Places of Worship

 Christ Church was built as a chapel of ease to Bisley in 1724-1725, in 18th century ‘Romanesque’ style.
 The clock was made by a Chalford clockmaker, Henry Jones, in 1769.
-The sanctuary was extended, the tower added and the graveyard opened in 1841, when an ecclesiastical parish separate to that of Bisley was created.
+The sanctuary was extended, the tower added and the graveyard opened in 1841, when an ecclesiastical parish separate from that of Bisley was created.
 In the tower hang six bells, unusual in that they are made of steel, not bronze.
 The porches were added in 1857.
 The interior contains Arts and Crafts furnishings by Peter Waals, William Simmonds, Owen Scrubey and Norman Bucknell, from the period 1927-37, when the Revd Carder worked with the architect Norman Jewson to improve the building – and provide local craftsmen with work at a difficult time.
 There are also four fine stained glass windows by the local artist Edward Payne, installed as finances allowed 1951-1954.

 The Ebenezer Chapel, where the Wesleyan Methodists worshipped, built in 1859 and set above Marle Hill, is now the home and studio of the artists John and Fiona Owen.